dougiesquire/CAFE-f6_documentation/docs/overview/skill_preparation.rst

                                                           #    users can specify
                                                           #    "climatology" or
        verify:                                            #    "persistence" baselines
-         metric: "acc_initialised"                        # <- The name of the metric.
+         metric: "ri"                                     # <- The name of the metric.
 A
                                                           #    corresponding method must
                                                           #    exist in src.verify.
          significance: True                               # <- Whether or not to block